Government has little to show for numerous taxes collected – KPMG survey

-A 2023 pre-budget survey conducted by KPMG Ghana has showed that respondents believe government has little to show for the numerous taxes collected from citizens over the years.
+A 2023 pre-budget survey conducted by KPMG Ghana has shown that respondents believe government has little to show for the numerous taxes collected from citizens over the years.

 According to the survey which sampled over 100 leading businesses in the country and obtained responses from 70 of them across ten sectors, it raised questions about debt sustainability even as Ghana engages the IMF for financial assistance.